usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-3.md

 - Modify how you search your index to use multithreading and a work queue.
 Make sure you still pass the unit tests.

-- Once you are sure this version works, convert your inverted index to use a custom read/write lock class.
+- Once you are sure this version works, convert your inverted index to use a custom read/write lock class *instead* of the `synchronized` keyword (don't use both).
 Make sure you still pass the unit tests.

 - ~~Start worrying about efficiency.
 Make sure you are not under or over synchronizing, and that your multithreaded code is faster on average than your single-threaded code.~~ **Do not worry about efficiency until after your first code review.**